samuzora/samuzora.com/source/about/index.md

 ### ctfs

-I main pwn and web with decent experience in both, but always looking to laern more 😃 Also learning smart contract, and can do a bit of RE and misc. but will never touch crypto or forens
+I main pwn and web with decent experience in both, but always looking to learn more 😃 Also learning smart contract, and can do a bit of RE and misc. but will never touch crypto or forens

 I'm also a member of <https://wrecktheline.com> with so many amazing and super teammates to learn from ❤️